blueturtleai/gimp-stable-diffusion/stablehorde/README.md

    - **Seed:** This parameter is optional.
 If it is empty, a random seed will be generated on the server.
 If you use a seed, the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
 A slightly different image will be generated, if the parameters are modified.
 You find the seed in an additional layer at the top left.

    - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).
-If you flag your request as NSFW, only servers which accept NSFW prompts work on the request.
-If you don't flag the prompt and the created image is NSFW, it's very likely, you will receive a black image.
+If you flag your request as NSFW, only servers, which accept NSFW prompts, work on the request.
+It's very likely, that it takes then longer than usual to generate the image.
+If you don't flag the prompt, but it is NSFW, you will receive a black image.

    - **Prompt:** How the generated image should look like.